dalecostadev/dalecostadev/README.md

 If you need to contact me, you can do so at `dalecostadev@protonmail.com` or through the social media `@dalecostadev`.

-If you'd like to support me, you can check out my [GitHub Sponsors](https://github.com/sponsors/dalecostadev) or my [donation page](https://dalecosta.com/donate).
-Thanks to all the people who will support me 🙏

 -----

 <p align="center"><b>Navigate through the languages, tools, frameworks and libraries powering my development journey</b></p>